Defects at Play: Shaping the Photophysics and Photochemistry of Ice: Materials and Methods

 \begin{acknowledgement}

-MM, GDM, and AH thank the European Commission for funding on the ERC Grant HyBOP 101043272.
-MM, GDM, and AH also acknowledge CINECA supercomputing (project NAFAA-HP10B4ZBB2) and MareNostrum5 (project EHPC-EXT-2023E01-029) for computational resources.
-MG acknowledges the CINECA award under the ISCRA initiative, for the availability of high performance computing resources and support, and the EuroHPC Joint Undertaking for awarding us access to Leonardo hosted at CINECA, Italy.
-The development of codes to study excited state properties and the calculations of spectra (YJ, MG, GG) was supported by MICCoM, as part of the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences, and Engineering Division through Argonne National Laboratory, under Contract No. DE-AC02-06CH11357.
-This research also used the resources of the University of Chicago Research Computing Center and of NERSC.
+MM, GDM, and AH thank the European Commission for funding on the European Research Council Grant HyBOP 101043272.
+MM, GDM, and AH also acknowledge Consorzio Interuniversitario del Nord-Est per il Calcolo Automatico (CINECA) supercomputing (project NAFAA-HP10B4ZBB2) and MareNostrum5 (project EHPC-EXT-2023E01-029) for computational resources.
+MG acknowledges the CINECA award under the Italian Super Computing Resource Allocation initiative, for the availability of high performance computing resources and support, and the EuroHPC Joint Undertaking for awarding us access to Leonardo hosted at CINECA, Italy.
+The development of codes to study excited state properties and the calculations of spectra (YJ, MG, GG) was supported by Midwest Integrated Center for Computational Materials, as part of the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences, and Engineering Division through Argonne National Laboratory, under Contract No. DE-AC02-06CH11357.
+This research also used the resources of the University of Chicago Research Computing Center and of National Energy Research Scientific Computing Center.

 \end{acknowledgement}